 - What is OLED?
 The TV panel tech explained

 How does this impact your viewing experience?
-Well, let's compare it to an LCD screen.
+It’s best to compare it to an LCD screen.
 Blacks on an LCD screen don’t just lack the inky quality of their OLED equivalents, but if an LCD TV’s backlight is poorly implemented and controlled, there can be noticeable unevenness to the way the screen describes what should be uniform areas of black.

 A good example is if you imagine the end credits of most movies.
 There’s a black screen with white text scrolling up it.
 When you’re watching on an LCD TV, it’s normal to see a halo of light around the words, or to let its backlight show ‘bleed’ from the corners of the screen.
 The result is whatever should be black is now more of a cloudy gray.

 We know that no one ever bought a television for how it handles the end credits of a film.
 But this kind of messy picture quality is what has increasingly made LCD technology look second class compared to its shiny OLED competitor.